Virginia Tech establishes multifaceted COVID-19 prevention cleaning approach

 Like all organizations, Virginia Tech has experienced a significant shift in operations over the past weeks and months related to the COVID-19 pandemic.

-Facilities Department team members have worked around the clock to clean, disinfect, and sanitize campus spaces.
+Division of Campus Planning, Infrastructure, and Facilities team members have worked around the clock to clean, disinfect, and sanitize campus spaces.
 More than ever, they remain highly proactive around illness prevention efforts and follow stringent operating recommendations provided by the Centers for Disease Control and ISSA, the cleaning trade association.

 As the Virginia Tech community proceeds toward an increased on-campus presence this fall, the university is committed to maintaining the highest standards of cleanliness across all campus facilities.

-“While maintaining Virginia Tech’s unique sense of place remains our passion, our foremost priority is the safety and wellbeing of the university community,” said Chris Kiwus, associate vice president and chief facilities officer.
+“While maintaining Virginia Tech’s unique sense of place remains our passion, our foremost priority is the safety and wellbeing of the university community,” said Chris Kiwus, vice president for campus planning, infrastructure, and facilities.

-In strong alignment with the principles guiding the university towards an increased on-campus presence this fall, the Facilities Department specifically commits that its team will:
+In strong alignment with the principles guiding the university towards an increased on-campus presence this fall, the division specifically commits that its team will:

 - Abide by all CDC, state, university, and industry protocols for healthy working conditions and behaviors.